 Once that is all done I re-order the list (it starts off in alphabetical order) so that the one with the highest score is at the top.
 Just to give you an idea of the score ranges.
 In the top ten last year there was a 0.8 difference between the blog in first place and the blog in 10th place.
 The difference between the blog in 10th place and 20th place was 0.3 and the difference between the blog in 1st place and the blog in 99th place was an aggregate score of 4.6

 In previous years the list has been published as both a ranked list and a top 10 with the rest in alphabetical order.
-Last year I published a poll asking people to vote for the format they preferred.
+Previously I published a poll asking people to vote for the format they preferred.
 A ranked/numbered list was overwhelmingly the favourite and so that is what you get.
-Once it is all ready to go I publish the final list with full html code ( big thank you shout out to Michael for this) so people can republish the list if they so wish
+Once it is all ready to go I publish the final list with full html code so people can republish the list if they so wish

-And then I celebrate its completion with wine and orgasms!
+And then I celebrate its completion with orgasms!

 I am more than happy to provide folks with honest and open feedback on their score if they ask me for it.
 However as the saying goes, time is money and I can’t afford to sit and write out 100 + detailed blog reviews so if you want to know your score and a VERY brief synopsis of why then I will do that for free but if you want more detail than that then as per last year I am offering a full site review.
 Please note a full site review will not guarantee you a higher position on the list next year.